OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets.} We evaluate OpenGround on three datasets to assess both open-world and $\olt$-dependent grounding performance.
-For open-world evaluation, we conduct experiments on all 7,724 queries of OpenTarget (details in \cref{sec:dataset}), which contains part-level objects beyond usual categories to simulate the open-world scenarios, to test the ability to localize open-world objects.
-For $\olt$-dependent evaluation, we use two popular benchmark datasets: ScanRefer \cite{chen2020scanrefer} and Nr3D \cite{achlioptas2020referit3d}.
-ScanRefer provides 51,500 descriptions over 800 ScanNet \cite{dai2017scannet} scenes.
-We follow the standard protocol and report results on its validation set with 9,508 queries.
-Nr3D, part of the ReferIt3D benchmark \cite{achlioptas2020referit3d}, includes 41,503 queries collected via a two-player reference game and offers ground-truth 3D bounding boxes for all objects.
-We evaluate on its validation set with 7,805 queries.
+\paragraph{Datasets.} We evaluate OpenGround on three datasets to assess both open-world and OLT-dependent grounding performance.
+For open-world evaluation, we conduct experiments on all 7,724 queries of OpenTarget (details in \cref{sec:dataset}), which contains part-level objects beyond usual categories to simulate the open-world scenarios, to test the ability of grounding open-world objects.
+For OLT-dependent evaluation, we use two popular benchmarks: ScanRefer \cite{chen2020scanrefer} and Nr3D \cite{achlioptas2020referit3d}.
+ScanRefer provides 9,508 queries in validation set, on ScanNet \cite{dai2017scannet} scenes.
+Nr3D, part of the ReferIt3D benchmark \cite{achlioptas2020referit3d}, includes 7,805 queries in validation set and offers ground-truth 3D bounding boxes for objects.

-\paragraph{Implementation Details.} Our experiments utilize the open-source GLM-4.5V \cite{vteam2025glm45v} as the VLM, CLIP-ViT-Base-Patch16 text encoder \cite{radford2021clip} for text similarity matching, GroundedSAM \cite{ren2024grounded} as $\fseg$ and set $V$=3, $\tau_{iou}$=0.5, $\tau_{cand}$=0.9 where $\tau_{iou},\tau_{cand}$ follow existing works.
-For the $\olt$ on ScanRefer and OpenTarget benchmarks, we follow the object detection procedure outlined in ZSVG3D \cite{yuan2024visual} for consistency in evaluation and fair comparison, which utilizes Mask3D \cite{schult2022mask3d} to obtain the predefined $\olt$.
+\paragraph{Implementation Details.} Our experiments utilize the GLM-4.5V \cite{vteam2025glm45v} as the VLM for OpenTarget evaluation, CLIP-ViT-Base-Patch16 text encoder \cite{radford2021clip} for text similarity matching, GroundedSAM \cite{ren2024grounded} as $\fseg$ and set $V$=3, $\tau_{cov}$=0.95, $\tau_{iou}$=0.5 where $\tau_{cov}$ and $\tau_{iou}$ follow existing works \cite{zheng2025video,nguyen2024open3dis}.
+For the $\olt$ on ScanRefer and OpenTarget benchmarks, we follow the object detection procedure outlined in ZSVG3D \cite{yuan2024visual} for fair comparison, which utilizes Mask3D \cite{schult2022mask3d}.